tommasocarraro/NCRProject/README.md

 2. --order: Flag indicating whether the ratings have to be ordered by timestamp on not.
 Default=True;
 3. --leave_n: Number of positive interactions that are hold out from each user for validation and test sets.
 Default=1;
 4. --keep_n: Minimum number of positive interactions that are kept in training set for each user.
 Default=5;
-5. --max-history-length: Maximum length of history for each interaction (i.e. maximum number of items at the left of the implication in the logical expressions.
+5. --max_history_length: Maximum length of history for each interaction (i.e. maximum number of items at the left of the implication in the logical expressions.
 Default=5;
 6. --n_neg_train: Number of negative items randomly sampled for each training interaction.
 The items are sampled from the set of items that the user has never seen.
 Default=1;
 7. --n_neg_val_test: Number of negative items randomly sampled for each validation/test interaction.
 The items are sampled from the set of items that the user has never seen.
 Default=100;
 8. --training_batch_size: Size of training set batches.
 Default=128;